Advances in 4D Representation: Geometry, Motion, and Interaction: Training Strategy

-The process of converting diverse 2D or textual inputs into 3D (and subsequently 4D) structure depends heavily on how the input modality is encoded and lifted.
-Here we discuss some of the design choices that has influenced the 4D literature in the realm of per-scene optimization.
+Converting 2D or textual inputs into 3D (and subsequently 4D) structure depends heavily on how the input modality is encoded and lifted.
+Here we discuss some of the design choices that have influenced 4D literature in the realm of per-scene optimization.

 \textbf{3D lifting models} differ in how they convert 2D/textual inputs into 3D structure.
 Multi-view generation approaches like Zero-1-to-3~\cite{liu2023zero} and MVDream~\cite{shi2023mvdream} for objects, as well as ViewCrafter~\cite{yu2024viewcrafter} and SEVA~\cite{zhou2025stable} for scenes, synthesize novel views and reconstruct structure through NeRF or Gaussian Splatting.
 This has recently been improved by multi-view video generators~\cite{voleti2024sv3d} for better geometry quality.
-Direct feedforward methods~\cite{xiang2025structured,tang2024lgm,jun2023shap} infer 3D structure from single images via learned mappings.
-Multi-view synthesis ensures stronger geometric consistency; feedforward prediction offers faster, generalizable inference at reduced fidelity cost.
+Direct feed-forward methods~\cite{xiang2025structured,tang2024lgm,jun2023shap} infer 3D structure from single images via learned mappings.
+Multi-view synthesis ensures stronger geometric consistency; feed-forward prediction offers faster, generalizable inference at reduced fidelity cost.

 \textbf{Disentanglement methods} decouple static and dynamic components for easier optimization.
 Two-stage approaches dominate: Consistent4D~\cite{jiang2023consistent4d}, STAG4D~\cite{zeng2024stag4d}, and 4D-fy~\cite{bahmani20244dfy} optimize static 3D assets before adding motion through deformation learning.
 MAV3D~\cite{singer2023text} uses three stages: static, dynamic, and super-resolution.